-My thirteen-year-old nephew Peyton, who's spent the bulk of his young life in a town just outside of Dallas, has taken to texting me on his bus rides home from school as of late.
+My thirteen-year-old nephew Peyton, who's spent the bulk of his young life in a town just outside of Dallas, has recently started texting me on his bus rides home from school.
 A true and sincere tender-heart who's well-known amongst the members of our family for his, um, unique way with the English language ("Wait your turn, Cole!
-Patience makes perfect!"), Peyton's text messages are rapidly becoming one of the best parts of my day.
+Patience makes perfect!"), Peyton's texts are rapidly becoming one of the best parts of my day.

 While knifing a pink, dime-sized splotch of Basal Cell Carcinoma out of my shoulder a couple weeks ago my dermatologist identified a similar mark about an inch below my left eye which is why I found myself in a cosmetic surgeon's office in Laurel Heights this morning.

 When we were finished with the consult, the cosmetic surgeon and I, and he'd done his best to emphasize, repeatedly, the fact that I was to consume absolutely no alcoholic beverages at least one week prior to my upcoming procedure or I would run the risk of not clotting well afterward, I asked if I could bother him with a question unrelated to skin cancer or forced temporary sobriety and before he could turn me down I'd already let "Why do I have so many wrinkles on my face and forehead already I'm only thirty-three doctor why me why me?" out of my mouth and into the exam room.

 He studied my face for several seconds as if he were searching for the answer to my question in my brain instead of his own, then looked me in the eyes and said, almost as if he were responding to a different question entirely, "Your facial expressions are quite dynamic."

 "Yes, I'm aware," I said, growing impatient.
 "People tell me that all the time.
 Well, actually they usually use the term gay face, but I assume it means the same thing.
 Anyway doctor, can you please tell me why I have so many wrinkles?"